nsg91/bidgrip-website/privacy.md

 ## 2. Overview of Data Use

-- The App can be used **anonymously**, without signing in.
+- The App can initially be used anonymously, without signing in.
-- During onboarding, users are required to answer a small number of **personalization questions** and choose a **nickname**.
-- Signing in with Apple, Google, or email is required **only** if the user chooses to subscribe.
+- To sync data across devices or prevent data loss, users can create an account using Email, Apple, or Google sign-in.
+- The App is designed to help you manage your business, which means you will input data about your own clients and projects.
 - The App does **not** display ads and does **not** sell personal data.

 ---

 ## 3. Information We Collect

-### A. Mandatory Onboarding Information

-To personalize the experience, the App requires:

-- **Motivation or goal selections** (e.g., reduce stress, improve sleep)
-- **Meditation experience level**
-- **Nickname / display name**

-The nickname:
-- Does **not** need to be your real name
-- Is chosen freely by you
-- Is used only as a display name within the App

-We do not require real names.

----

-### B. Account and Authentication Information
+### A. Account and Authentication Information

 Depending on how you use the App, we may collect:

-- **Anonymous user identifier** (when using the App without signing in)
+- Anonymous user identifier (when using the App without signing in).
-- **Apple or Google sign-in identifier** (if you choose to sign in)
+- Apple or Google sign-in identifier (if you choose to link a social account).
-- **Email address** (only if you choose email sign-in)
+- Email address and password (if you choose email sign-in).
-- Subscription status (active/inactive, plan type)
+- Subscription status (active/inactive, plan type) via our payment provider.

-We do not store plain-text passwords.
+- We do not store plain-text passwords.

 ---

-### C. App Usage and Practice Data
+### B. Business Profile Data

-We collect data necessary to provide the App’s core features, including:

-- Daily agenda or routine items you create
-- Completion status of practices
+To generate accurate quotes and invoices, we collect information you provide about your business, including:

+- Business name, contact name, email, and phone number.
-- Meditation sessions, durations, and streaks
+- Business address, country, and website.
-- Countdown timer usage
-- Participation in gamified spiritual practices
-- Ranking or score data derived from activity
+- Identifiers such as Tax IDs or Contractor License numbers.
+- Financial preferences (tax rates, currencies, payment terms).
+- Business logos uploaded to our cloud storage.

 ---

-### D. User-Generated Content

-If you choose to use these features, we may store:

-- Meditation audio files you upload
-- Titles or metadata related to uploaded content
-- Intentions submitted in the Oneness meditation space

-Some content (such as intentions or rankings) may be visible to other users depending on feature configuration.
-Do not share sensitive personal information in public areas.
+### C. Client Data

+To help you manage your projects, you may input data regarding your clients.
+This includes:

+- Client names, email addresses, phone numbers, and physical addresses.
+- Private notes regarding the client.
+Note: You are responsible for ensuring you have the right to enter your clients' information into the App.

 ---

-### E. Notifications Preferences

-If enabled by you, we may store:

-- Push notification preference (on/off)
-- Device token required to deliver push notifications
-- Email notification preference (if email communication is enabled)
+### D. Quote, Invoice, and Catalog Data

+We collect data necessary to provide the App’s core features, including:

+- Quote and invoice details (item descriptions, quantities, unit costs, pricing, discounts).
+- Document terms, notes, and payment instructions.
+- Photos: If you choose to attach them, we store images (such as "before and after" photos) related to your quotes.
+- Catalog items (services or products you save for reuse).

 ---

-### F. Technical and Diagnostic Data
+### E. Technical and Diagnostic Data

 To maintain performance and reliability, we may collect:

-- Device type and operating system
+- Device type and operating system.
-- App version and language
+- App version and language.
-- Crash logs and performance data
-- Basic usage events for diagnostics and improvement
+- Crash logs and basic usage events for diagnostics and improvement.

 ---